tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 ```

 You can go to the developer documentation for the usage for each provider actor.
-Because the `sql` branch has added a lot of system features such as fund transfer, sql access, storage etc, it's requred to claim the list in the manifest.
+Because the `sql` branch has added many system features such as fund transfer, sql access, storage etc, it's required to claim the list in the manifest.
 Otherwise, the access will be banned by the tea-runtime.

 ### tables.sql is a standard sql script